sooowii/sooowii/README.md

  Hi there 👋

 ### Experiences...
 - I have won the SW invention contest at Korea University.
+Inventions were created using Arduino and C language.
 - I went to Education Institute for Gifted for five years.
 - I studied for a long time before I came to university.